Chairs of the Future

 ESL Future Tenses Activity - Vocabulary and Speaking: Gap-fill, Asking and Answering Questions - Group and Pair Work

-In this useful mixed future tenses speaking activity, students complete, ask and answer conversation questions using a mix of future tenses: will, be going to and the present continuous.
-First, in two... read more
+In this useful future tenses speaking activity, students complete, ask and answer conversation questions using 'will', 'be going to' and the present continuous.
+First, in two groups, students...

-ESL Future Tenses Activity - Vocabulary and Speaking: Gap-fill, Asking and Answering Questions from Prompts, Controlled and Freer Practice - Group and Pair Work In this useful mixed future tenses speaking activity, students complete, ask and answer conversation questions using a mix of future tenses: will, be going to and the present continuous.
-First, in two groups, students complete each future tense conversation question with a suitable verb from a box in its correct form, adding will or going to where needed.
+ESL Future Tenses Activity - Vocabulary and Speaking: Gap-fill, Asking and Answering Questions from Prompts, Controlled and Freer Practice - Group and Pair Work In this useful future tenses speaking activity, students complete, ask and answer conversation questions using 'will', 'be going to' and the present continuous.
+First, in two groups, students complete each conversation question with a verb from the box in the correct form, using 'will', 'be going to' or the present continuous as appropriate.
 Next, students pair up with someone from the other group.
 Students then take turns asking the conversation questions to their partner, who responds accordingly.
-Finally, students share what they learned about their partner with the class. show less
+Finally, students share what they learned about their partner with the class.

 A Week in my Country